rust-lang/rust-forge/src/triagebot/major-changes.md

 # Typically this is used to track what needs to be discussed at a meeting.
 meeting_label = "to-announce"

+# Label that indicates there are active concerns on the MCP
+# Typically tracked by `@rustbot concern`
+concerns_label = "has-concerns"

 # When this label is added to an issue, that triggers acceptance of the proposal
 # which sends an update to Zulip.
 # Defaults to "major-change-accepted".